epernia/embedded_framework/examples/c/freertos/blinky/readme.md

 # FreeRTOS "blinky"

-This example runs to tasks that prints on the console periodic messages.
+This example runs one task with a blinking LED.

 It works on these platform/envioroment: